aria-ml/dataeval/docs/installation.md

 ## Extras

-However, DataEval also has installable *extras* that provide a more expansive and powerful toolkit for any user.  \
+However, {term}`DataEval` also has installable *extras* that provide a more expansive and powerful toolkit for any user.  \
 These extras are **torch**, **tensorflow** and **all**.
 Any extra can be installed using dataeval[*extra*]

 :::{list-table}